-Table 2 describes the descriptive statistics of temperature, precipitation, dew point, relative humidity, wind speed and surface pressure of Bangladesh during the pre-peak period and post-peak period of COVID-19.
-Accordingly our study, the minimum temperature was identified as 14.360C that was slightly higher than previous data, while the highest temperature found 32.900C that showed lower previous studies and average temperature was 27.420C during the pre-peak period of COVID-19.
+Table 2 describes the descriptive statistics of temperature, precipitation, dew point, relative humidity, wind speed and surface pressure of Bangladesh full period of COVID-19 cases.
+Accordingly, our study, the minimum temperature was identified as 14.150C that was slightly higher than previous data, while the highest temperature found 32.900C that showed lower previous studies and average temperature was 27.420C of COVID-19 cases.
 In the Bangladesh gradient of precipitation is identified 7mm/km from west to east accordingly previous study (54).
-We also found average rainfall 6.57 from two years of data where the range detected 0.00 to 51.59 mm in the pre-peak time of COVID-19.
-The average wind speed of Bangladesh of early studies found at 30 m height along the coastal belt is above 5 m/s while north eastern showed above 4.5 4.5 m/s and our results found minimum 0.76 to maximum 6.41 m/s.
+We also found average rainfall 7.00 from beginning of pandemic where the range detected 0.00 to 105.03 mm.
+The average wind speed of Bangladesh of early studies found at 30 m height along the coastal belt is above 5 m/s while north eastern showed above 4.5 4.5 m/s and our results found minimum 0.55 to maximum 7.96 m/s.
 (54).
-Our study results also found average dew point, relative humidity and surface pressure 20.20, 6.57, and 1oo.63 respectively before pre-peak time.
-Table 2 also indicates are few variations between pre-peak period and post-peak period data analysis.
-The kurtosis of wind speed increase 2.35 from 1.89; temperature decreases to 0.71 from 1.51; rainfall increases drastically to 12.80 from 4.44 and surface pressure increased to 0.76 from -0.69 during the post peak period of time.
-The data analysis of post-peak period showed almost three times increased rainfall kurtosis value from pre-peak period of time, where temperature kurtosis decreased 50% of pre -peak time value and surface kurtosis improved 11% of previous value respectively.
+Our study results also found average dew point, relative humidity and surface pressure 20.76, 76.89, and 100.76 respectively.

 Table-2.
-Descriptive statistics of metrological parameters
+Descriptive statistics of metrological parameters for confirmed cases